graphql/graphql-spec/spec/Section 5 -- Validation.md

 ##### Abstract Spreads in Object Scope

-In scope of an object type, unions or interface spreads can be used if the object type implements the interface or is a member of the union.
+In scope of an object type, union, interface, or intersection spreads can be used if the object type implements the interface or is a member of the union or intersection.

 For example